Updated: Sep 29, 2022

 TSH- might not be enough on its own!

 TSH is typically the only lab run to assess normal thyroid function but it doesn't give us the entire picture.
-TSH is actually a brain hormone, it is released by the pituitary gland and signals the thyroid to make more thyroid hormone.
-If TSH is elevated then it means the brain is screaming at the thyroid gland since the gland isn't producing optimal levels of thyroid hormone.
+TSH is a brain hormone, it is released by the pituitary gland and signals the thyroid to make more thyroid hormone.
+If TSH is elevated then it means the brain is having to send out a stronger signal to the thyroid since the gland isn't producing optimal levels of thyroid hormone.

 Optimal vs Disease